andrewstring/operating-systems-3/Testing/README.txt

     In struct SharedMemory, change the value of numOfRounds

 Changing tests for 3:
+    To change number of chair in hallway, change second argument value in setNumHallwayChairs in main function
     In producer function, change the enterHallway calls, accessing different indices of the people array to add different people.
 You can also add/change the thread sleep times to wait between adding people